chipsalliance/firrtl-spec/spec.md

 ### Constant Type

 A constant type is a type whose value is guaranteed to be unchanging at circuit execution time.
 Constant is a constraint on the mutability of the value, it does not imply a literal value at a point in the emitted design.
-Constant types may be used in ports, wire, nodes, and generally anywhere a non-constant type is usable.
+Constant types may be used in ports, wire, and nodes.
 Operations on constant type are well defined.
-As a general rule (with any exception listed in the definition for such operations as have exceptions), an operation whose arguments are constant produces a constant.
+With any exception listed in the definition for such operations as have exceptions, an operation whose arguments are constant produces a constant.
 An operation with some non-constant arguments produce a non-constant.
 Constants can be used in any context with a source flow which allows a non-constant.
 Constants may be used as the target of a connect so long as the source of the connect is itself constant.
 These rules ensure all constants are derived from constant integer expressions or from constant-typed input ports of a public module.

 ``` firrtl
 const UInt<3>